zulip/zulip/help/mastering-the-compose-box.md

 ### Go to conversation

-Zulip lets you narrow the message view to the [conversation](/help/recent-conversations) you're currently composing to.
+Zulip lets you jump to the [conversation](/help/recent-conversations) you're currently composing to.

 {start_tabs}